Updated: August 2022

 - Cornell Botanic Gardens– consists of 25 acres of botanical gardens and 150 acres of the F.R.
 Newman Arboretum

-- De Witt Park-Historic district with 45 building, one site, and three historic objects
+- De Witt Park-Historic district with 45 buildings, one site, and three historic objects

 If you didn’t get a chance to stroll down Cascadilla Gorge, make time to do that before you leave.
 It’s an easy 1 mile out and back trail (with a few stairs) overlooking a beautiful gorge with bridges and multiple flowing waterfalls.
 It’s really a beautiful scene and a part of Cornell University’s Botanical Gardens.